centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-microsoft-office365-onedrive.md

 |           | OFFICE365EXTRAOPTIONS | Any extra option you may want to add to the command (eg. a --verbose flag) |

-The metric *perfdate*Y will record the date the metric was collected.
+The metric *perfdate* will record the date the metric was collected.
 You can filter it by entering ```--filter-perfdata='^(?!.*perfdate).*$'``` into the *OFFICE365EXTRAOPTIONS* macro.